We can now announce our new rearranged dates of 13 - 14 February 2020 for Hack the North 4.0.

 We hope that you can join us on the new date, you can register on Eventbrite now.

 How can we boost financial inclusion for our citizens using technology and innovation?

 As we begin to re-imagine our current digital payment services through our Future Payments programme, we’ll be putting the citizen front and centre.
 Technology and innovation may be one way to solve some of the issues our customers face.
-So why not join us at Hack the North 4.0, from 21-22 November in Manchester where we’ll be generating ideas to boost financial inclusion.
+So why not join us at Hack the North 4.0, on 13-14 February 2020 in Manchester where we’ll be generating ideas to boost financial inclusion.

 Using new tech to support financial inclusion